Active in New York, N.Y.

 - Oral history interview with Isabel Bishop, 1987 November 12-December 11

-- Image Gallery items from other collections related to Bishop, Isabel
+- Image and Media Gallery items from other collections related to Bishop, Isabel

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Isabel Bishop, 1959 May 29, Archives of American Art, Smithsonian Institution.

 At the Archives of American Art in New York, NY

 The following oral history transcript is the result of a tape-recorded interview with Isabel Bishop on May 29, 1959.
 The interview took place in New York City, and was conducted by John D. Morse for the Archives of American Art, Smithsonian Institution.

 JOHN MORSE: This is a tape-recorded interview with the American artist, Isabel Bishop, regarding her painting techniques.
 It is being recorded in the offices of the Archives of American Art at 14 West Fortieth Street in New York City on May 28, 1959.
 John D. Morse speaking.
 Miss Bishop, suppose we follow the main steps in making any picture -- yours of course in this case -- the stretcher, the support, the ground, the paint layer, and the protective varnish film.